-See FDA-approved patient labeling (Medication Guide).
+Advise the patient to read FDA-approved patient labeling (Medication Guide).

 Medication Guide

 Healthcare providers should instruct their patients to read the Medication Guide before starting KOMBIGLYZE XR therapy and to reread it each time the prescription is renewed.
 Patients should be instructed to inform their healthcare provider if they develop any unusual symptom or if any existing symptom persists or worsens.